Updated January 2019

 Silver Cross is the originator of the fancy British-style pram (think Princess Kate).
 Lately, they’ve updated their brand to be more modern and accessible.

-If you’re serious about flying with your kids, take a gander at their brand new “Jet” stroller.
+If you’re serious about flying with your kids, take a gander at their “Jet” stroller.
 This 13 lb stroller is specifically designed for airline travel.
-It folds up tiny enough to fit the carry-on dimensions of all major airlines (its folded dimensions are 2 ft L x 11.4″ W x 3 ft 1.8″ handle height… in case you feel like double-checking).
+It folds up tiny enough to fit the carry-on dimensions of all major airlines (its folded dimensions are 2 ft L x 11.4″ W x 3 ft H, 1.8″ handle height… in case you feel like double-checking).

 The Jet has some travel-friendly features, including a seat that folds down to a fully flat position (so newborns can use it, as well as tots up to 40 lbs), a belly bar, a pop-out visor on the canopy for extra sun protection, flip-flop friendly brakes, a peekaboo canopy window, and a mesh ventilation window behind the seat.